Apophis

-Apophis (/ə.ˈpɒ.fɪs/; Ἄποφις), also known as Apep (ꜥꜣpp) or Aphoph (/ə.ˈfɒf/, Ⲁⲫⲱⲫ) is the ancient Egyptian deity of the underworld who embodied darkness and disorder, and was thus the opponent of light and Maat (order/truth).
-Ra was the bringer of light and hence the biggest opposer of Apophis.
+Apophis (/ə.ˈpɒ.fɪs/; from Ἄποφις), also known as Apep (𓉻𓊪𓊪𓆙) or Aphoph (/ə.ˈfɒf/, Ⲁⲫⲱⲫ) is the ancient Egyptian deity of chaos, darkness and fire, and is thus the opponent of light and Maat (order/truth).
+Ra was the bringer of light and hence the biggest opposer of Apophis, who was usually depicted as a giant snake or serpent.

 Features

 Because Ra was the solar deity, bringer of light, and thus the upholder of Maat, Apophis was viewed as the greatest enemy of Ra, and thus was given the title Enemy of Ra, and also "the Lord of Chaos".

-"The Lord of Chaos" was seen as a giant snake or serpent leading to such titles as Serpent from the Nile and Evil Dragon.
-Some elaborations said that he stretched 16 yards in length and had a head made of flint.
+"The Lord of Chaos" was usually depicted as a giant snake or serpent leading to such titles as Serpent from the Nile and Evil Dragon.
+Some descriptions said that he stretched 16 yards in length and had a head made of flint.

-Presented on a Naqada I (c.
-4000–3550 BCE) C-ware bowl (now in Cairo) a snake was painted on the inside rim combined with other desert and aquatic animals as an enemy of a deity, seemingly a solar deity, who is invisibly hunting in a big rowing vessel.
-The snake on the inside rim is believed to be Apophis.
+One of the earliest depictions of Apophis is a painting on the rim of a C-ware bowl from the Naqada I culture (c.
+4000–3550 BC) (now in Cairo), which depicts the figure of a large snake, in the company of other desert and aquatic animals, and positions it in opposition to a deity, probably solar, who occupies a large boat with oars.
+This is most likely Ra, or an early version of Ra, and the snake is most likely Apophis.

 The few descriptions of the origin of Apophis in myth usually demonstrate that it was born after Ra, usually from his umbilical cord.
 Geraldine Pinch claims that a much later creation myth explained that, "Apophis sprang from the saliva of the goddess Neith when she was still in the primeval waters.
 Her spit became a snake 120 yards long."

-But Apophis was commonly believed to have existed from the beginning of time in the waters of Nu of primeval chaos.
+But Apophis was also commonly believed to have existed from the beginning of time in the waters of Nu of primeval chaos.